ApollonPlain/la_ilustracio/README.md

-Symfony Demo Application
+La Ilustracion
 ========================

-The "Symfony Demo Application" is a reference application created to show how to develop applications following the [Symfony Best Practices][1].
+The "La Ilustracion" is a french-spanish blog .

 Requirements
 ------------